cockroachdb/docs/src/current/v24.3/wal-failover.md

 <a name="multi-store-config"></a>

-### Provisioning a multi-store cluster for WAL failover
+### Provision a multi-store cluster for WAL failover

 This section explains how to provision a multi-store cluster and configure it for WAL failover.